 - Is projector better than TV for your eyes?
 The answer is yes!
 Projector screens put less strain on the eyes.
 Light bouncing of a surface is easier on the eyes as compared to a light directly emitted towards them.
 This makes projectors more comfortable to watch for longer period of time.

 - Projection tv lose their brightness in a sufficiently bright room more than standard TVs.
 It results in a feeling of lower screen definition, and the video quality isn't on a par with what you want.
 Besides, projectors with high brightness are very costly!
-You should pay about $2000 for a projector having up to 2500-3000 thousand lumens (measure of light emitted) whereas even a 600$ TV can have almost 1700 lumens.

 - Projects’ contrast is far more superior to that of a TV.
 They are giving you a substantially clearer picture.
 Be that as it may, the surroundings might make it useless if not installed correctly.
 However if not being placed in a dull room, TV is the preferred choice.